Papers can be exported as slides in Microsoft Power Point. Each page will become its own slide in a presentation.

 Behavior in PowerPoint

 Objects on your Papers can be edited in PowerPoint to customize a page once it is converted into a slide.
-Depending on the component from CET Designer, it will behave as its counterpart in PowerPoint.
+Depending on the component from CET, it will behave as its counterpart in PowerPoint.

 Lines and other shapes from the Drawing (paper) component tab can be moved on the page as normal PowerPoint objects.
 They can be stretched, have their color changed, thickness adjusted, and more.
 Help lines, help grids, and help points do not show as exported objects.